SoftwareAG/cumulocity-alarmapp/README.md

 <img src="./ios/screenshots/dashboard.png" width="180" /> <img src="./ios/screenshots/alarm_list.png" width="180" /> <img src="./ios/screenshots/alarm_details.png" width="180" /> <img src="./ios/screenshots/device_details.png" width="180" />

-> Enabling push notifications requires dedicated microservices to be deployed on your Cumulocity IoT tenant.
+Enabling push notifications requires dedicated microservices to be deployed on your Cumulocity IoT tenant.

-## FAQ
+## Getting Started

+The latest release can be found [here](https://github.com/SoftwareAG/cumulocity-alarmapp/releases/latest).

+###### What does it contain?

+The release contains binaries for Android and iOS:

+- An unsigned `APK` file, which can be distributed to devices,
+- An unsigned `IPA` file, which can be distributed, but must be signed before deployed to devices.

+It does not contain microservices because certain properties need to be configured before you build them.

+###### How to build the individual parts?

 - [How to build for iOS?](./ios/README.md)
 - [How to build for Android?](./android/README.md)